H1B Visa

 The Form I-129 will ask your prospective employer for the following information:

-• Your personal information and further information if you are already in the USA.
+- Your personal information and further details if you are already in the USA.

-The form also has space for any additional information you and the employer think is relevant to your application.
+The form also has space for any additional information you and the employer consider relevant to your application.

 What Other Documentation Is Required with the Form I-129?